Sbozzolo/ciak/README.md

 `--parellel`, if enabled, the commands are executed in parallel with a number of workers that is equal to the number of available cores on the machine.

+`--dry-run`, if enabled, `ciak` will print the command that would be executed, without executing any.

 # Development

 We use: